thruthesky/flutterflow_libraries/docs/data.md

 - You may navigate back the screen after the `createData` action.

+## List data group by category

+- Create a screen named `DataListScreen` to display the list of a data group by category.
+    - Add a required page parameter named `category` with the type of String.

+- Add `DataListView` super library widget into the body
+  - Pass the category page parameter to the widget.

-## Custom design on data list screen
+### Custom design on data list screen

 - If you want to customize the design in `DataListView` with your component, you can hook your component into super library.
     - The purpose of the `DataListView` is to display the list of data with a short summary of each data entries.
 But it's really upto you what information you want to show in your custom design.